opennms-forge/onms-k8s-poc/README.md

 The following assumes that you already have an AKS or GKE cluster up and running with Nginx Ingress Controller and `cert-manager`, and `kubectl` is correctly configured on your machine to access the cluster.
 At a minimum, it should have three instances with 4 Cores and 16GB of RAM on each of them.

-Place the Java Truststore with the CA Certificate Chain of your Kafka cluster on a JKS file located at `k8s/pki/kafka-truststore.jks`.
-Otherwise, the deployment will fail.
+**Place the Java Truststore with the CA Certificate Chain of your Kafka cluster on a JKS file located at `k8s/pki/kafka-truststore.jks`.
+Otherwise, the deployment will fail.**

-Ensure that [k8s/postgresql.service.yaml](k8s/postgresql.service.yaml) and [k8s/kafka.service.yaml](k8s/kafka.service.yaml) point to the correct external resources.
+Ensure that [k8s/external.postgresql.service.yaml](k8s/external.postgresql.service.yaml), [k8s/external.kafka.service.yaml](k8s/external.kafka.service.yaml) and [k8s/external.elasticsearch.service.yaml](k8s/external.elasticsearch.service.yaml) point to the correct external resources.
 By default, they point to the test resources in the `shared` namespace.

 Ensure that [k8s/ingress.yaml](k8s/ingress.yaml) and `GF_SERVER_DOMAIN` within [k8s/kustomization.yaml](k8s/kustomization.yaml) use the correct domain for the hostnames.